 There is an onus on the purchaser understanding where their food has come from and being taught more about that area; a newsletter is supplied with each sale and a blog is maintained on the website, so that the image of these places as dangerous and bomb-laden can be dispelled.

 They began their daunting concept with an old opium farm that is now being run entirely, and independently, by a collective of women in Afghanistan growing saffron, also known as ‘red gold’.
 The profits that this farm has made through Conflictfood has had an immediate impact on the local population with some of the children being able to go to university.

 The first percentage of donation and contribution from Conflictfood sales was used to provide a boiler and firewood for an orphanage in Kabul in 2016, a surprisingly cold place in the winter.
 They also have their nominated charity, Kabul Parkour Boys, a group who aim to give the children of Kabul discipline and a hobby.

-AtlasAction: purchase Afghan saffron to contribute to another dream fulfilled.
+AtlasAction: purchase Afghan saffron to contribute.

 A chemistry graduate with an adoration of the outside world and an aversion to labs.